-When looking to impart vital moral lessons to your children, short stories are the best way to go.
-They have this really beautiful way of imparting invaluable lessons that make them all the more relatable and endearing.
+When looking to impart vital Value of the Story lessons to your children, short stories with Value of the Story lessons are the best way to go.
+They have this really beautiful way of imparting invaluable lessons, that make them all the more relatable and endearing.

-We have all grown up listening to short stories, and it’s time our children heard them, too.
+We have all grown up with listening to short stories with Value of the Story lessons, and it’s time our children heard them, too.

 - The Hare and the Tortoise